davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 **Note: You should prefer to verify your ownership via a file in your site root or via DNS record to minimise the output on your pages.
 The less headers you have the better.**

-## Alternates

-`hugo-head` prints all configured alternate links for a page.
-If you find alternates for output types you do not wish to include, then you have configured your output format wrong.
-Have a look at the documentation of [`notAlternative`](https://gohugo.io/templates/output-formats#configure-output-formats) and [how to enable/disable output formats](https://gohugo.io/templates/output-formats/#customizing-output-formats).

 ## Others

-`hugo-head` can add various obscure and weird other tags to your headers.
-You can enable and disable them by setting the following parameters.
-Think about the usefulnes of these tags though, less is more again.
+`hugo-head` can add various obscure and weird other tags to your headers if you configure them.
+Think about the usefulnes of these tags though, less is more.

 ```toml
 [params.dnb.head.verification]